So You Want To / Make a Visual Novel

 - Troubled, but Cute: Similar to the nice guy, but with flaws, they may have some hidden things about them that are unsavory or make them somewhat unlikable.

 - Jerk with a Heart of Gold: Somewhat unlikable protagonist

 - Jerkass: Highly unlikable, although what they don't go around and commit crime For the Evulz.

-- Complete Monster: An outright Villain Protagonist.
-Despite being polar opposite to the Nice Guy, it's actually much harder to write about a Complete Monster, as you're writing about a Designated Hero anyway.
+- Villain Protagonist: An outright bad guy.
+Despite being the polar opposite to the Nice Guy, it's actually much harder to write about one, as you're writing about a Designated Hero anyway.

-- Blue and Orange Morality: As malevolent as the Complete Monster, but they aren't so much evil as being of an alien mind.
+- Blue and Orange Morality: As dangerous as the Villain Protagonist, but they aren't really evil as much as being of an alien mind.

 - Other Characters: If you have multiple routes and they are centered around specific characters, be sure those characters are interesting.
 Since individual routes have less characters, if the character the route is centered around is uninteresting, then there's a significant chance the player may utter the Eight Deadly Words.
 Even if you are doing a Linear Visual Novel, it should have interesting secondary characters like any other story.